vitelabs/vuilder-docs/api/subscribe.md

 :::

 ## Topics
-Topics are 32 bytes event signature or indexed event fields of smart contract.
+Topics are 32 bytes event signature or indexed parameters of smart contract.
 For a non-anonymous Solidity++ event, the first topic is the event signature, and the rest (if has) are encoded indexed fields.

 Topics are often used to search for certain event logs.